pressanykeyplease/NearbyInteraction-Sandbox/README.md

 Important: MultipeerConnectivity has some issues under the hood, which may affect the connection.
 Sometimes it is impossible to establish a connection for first attempt.
 If connection is getting established slowly or not getting established, "tap phones" event is not going to work.

 ## Server Transport
 This is the preferred way to exchange `NIDiscoveryToken`.
+You need your own backend for this type of transport and also you need to manage users' locations.
 Exchange algorithm is the following:
+* Create `NISession` object
+* Send `nearbySession?.discoveryToken` to your backend
+* Download other user's token from server (which also was uploaded)
+* Run `NISession` using downloaded token

+This algorithm works good if you have two users.
+If you have a lot of users, you don't need to download all tokens from the server.
+A good workaround may be to manage user's GPS location and download tokens only for users, which are in close proximity.